LiveLike/livelike-docs/docs/Kotlin SDK/chat-kotlin.md

 ## Chat Room

 A Chat Room is an entity that contains Users and Chat Messages.

-For more information see [https://docs.livelike.com/docs/private-group-chat](https://docs.livelike.com/docs/private-group-chat)
+For more information see [Chat Rooms](doc:private-group-chat)

 ## Chat Session

 A Chat Session represents a connection to a Chat Room.
 You can interact with a Chat Room via a Chat Session.

-For more information see [https://docs.livelike.com/docs/chat-session-1](https://docs.livelike.com/docs/chat-session-1)
+For more information see [Chat Session](doc:android-chat-session)